 With Macassar ebony back and sides Kamala is a little heavier than many of my ukuleles but without the damping often associated with ebonies.
 After experimenting with different strings this has developed into a very articulate instrument.
 Real presence to every note without the edge it had initially and it doesn't fall apart when strumming.

-Some other specs: obeche neck, ebony bindings, fingerboard and bridge, aluminum fret markers, Gotoh UPT 4:1 tuners with ebony buttons, side grained wood rosette, bone nut and saddle. $2900 + shipping and tax if applicable.
+Some other specs: obeche neck, ebony bindings, fingerboard and bridge, aluminum fret markers, Gotoh UPT 4:1 tuners with ebony buttons, side grained wood rosette, bone nut and saddle.
+Out of Stock

 Here's Alex de Grassi with his arrangement of that old time favorite, Shady Grove.